pierandread/recipes-book/README.md

 # Recipies-book

-> A one-page website to search for recipies using the RecipePuppy API.
+> A one-page website to search for recipes using the RecipePuppy API.

 ## Implemented Features